 The flexibility of the Outlook makes it a unique contender in the email manager arena because it can incorporate multiple types of account from different email servers and provide all the features to each of its account.
 If you have an Exchange account and you want to add it in the Outlook, then you can configure all the mailboxes, shared mailboxes, and shared folders.
-You can easily share the shared mailboxes and shared folders with others users of your organization.
+You can easily share the shared mailboxes and shared folders with others users of your organization and open a shared folder in Outlook.

 The shared folder of your organization is easiest to create and share with other users.
 A shared folder makes is far easier to share data and collaborate with you team members easily.
 In the Outlook, you can choose a folder and make it sharable with other users present in the organization.
 Let’s see the process with the respective images –